CodeDroid999/SES-Web-Developer-Mentorship/0x01_Module-1/0x01_Week-1/0x01_Day-1/SUBMISSIONS.md

 Welcome, participants!
 Here's where you can submit your blog posts and share your GitHub repository and social media links.
 Let's showcase your work and connect with each other:

+*Please replace "insert_link_here" with the actual URLs of your blog post, GitHub repository, and social media profile (if you choose to share it).*

+Thank you for sharing your work with the community!
+This is a great opportunity to learn from each other and build connections.

 ---

 ### Juliet Maingi